ABOUT THE WILDNESS

 Independent designer and maker.
 Based in London, The Wildness creates a unique style of jewellery.
 From design to completion, the entire collection is handcrafted in sterling silver.

 Each design begins its life with ideas inspired mainly by art, literature and nature.

 The craftsmanship involved in designing and making follows the true heritage and meaning of the ancient history of jewellery.

+Each design/prototype is hand carved in wax and cast in sterling silver.
 The ability of The Wildness to create intricate and unique handmade jewellery has resulted in various collaborations with other leading artists on a variety of projects and bespoke commissions.